junxit/us-congress-bills-112/metadata.md

 - 2011-11-16 — Introduced in Senate
 - 2011-11-16 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S7618)
+- 2012-02-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S1019-1020)
+- 2012-02-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S1019-1020)
+- 2012-02-17 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S1019-1020)
+- 2012-02-17 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S1019-1020)